Queenjummai/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that print absolute file path
+script that list all files